 The tracheostomy mask connector optimises medication delivery when nebulisation is performed on tracheostomy patients who are unable to sit upright unassisted.
 The product enhances the efficacy of medication delivery to patients, loosening thick mucus and phlegm in their airway.

-Medical personnel will benefit from the training using the simulation model which in turn translate into better care for patients and improves patient safety.
+Medical personnel will benefit from the training using the simulation model, which in turn translates into better care for patients and improves patient safety.

-The quick release foot strap is a passive mechanism which harnesses deceleration forces for safe, controlled and coordinated release of sailors’ foot.
-This reduces incidence and seriousness of injuries in sailing events during capsizes and collisions.
-Sailors are usually flung violently with their foot strapped, putting enormous strain on their knees, ankles and feet.
+The quick release foot strap is a passive mechanism that harnesses deceleration forces for the safe, controlled, and coordinated release of a sailor’s foot.
+This reduces the incidence and seriousness of injuries in sailing events during capsizes and collisions.
+Sailors are usually flung violently with their foot strapped, putting enormous strain on their knees, ankles, and feet.

-Increase in injury rates due to technological advances in sailing has called for improvement in existing foot strap design to lower the incidence of injuries as faster boats are gaining popularity.
+Increase in injury rates due to technological advances in sailing has called for improvement in existing foot strap designs to lower the incidence of injuries as faster boats gain popularity.

 The quick release foot strap releases the foot when a certain level of torque is applied.
-This passive mechanism help keeps the incidence and seriousness of sailing injuries low.
+This passive mechanism helps keep the incidence and seriousness of sailing injuries low.

 Dysphagia has been associated with poor nutritional status.
-Among the elderly, poor nutritional status is consistently associated with increased risk of adverse clinical outcomes, both in terms of morbidity and mortality.
+Among the elderly, poor nutritional status is consistently linked to increased risk of adverse clinical outcomes, both in terms of morbidity and mortality.
 The modification of food texture reduces the risk of choking and provides a nutritionally balanced diet that is culturally appropriate.

 Singapore is experiencing an ageing population with longer life expectancy.
-It is therefore crucial for the elderly to maintain good health with optimal nutrition.
-As chronic illnesses become more prevalent, the number of elderly with dysphagia is expected to increase.
+It is crucial for the elderly to maintain good health with optimal nutrition.
+As chronic illnesses become more prevalent, the number of elderly with dysphagia is expected to rise.
 The availability of textured modified foods can increase the confidence of caretakers without compromising safety and nutrition.
-It can also potentially reduce the demand for hospital beds and healthcare cost in the long term.
+It can also potentially reduce the demand for hospital beds and healthcare costs in the long term.

 Ready-to-eat textured modified meals to meet nutritional requirements, and are convenient and economical for caretakers and patients with dysphagia.